-You should consider the smoke point of oils that you intend using so as to avoid harming the surface of your pans with deposits of black carbon or a varnish-like coating.
+It’s helpful to know the smoke point of oils you intend using so that you have the best choice for the cooking style needed and you also want to avoid harming the surface of your pans with deposits of black carbon or a varnish-like coating.

-It also helps to avoid destroying the goodness of the food, which deteriorates when the oil is overheated.
+Burning or overheating of an oil ruins the goodness of the food you are cooking.
 The heating of oils above their smoke point also creates harmful free radicals.

-When cooking with high heat, which you can with cast-iron pans, for example, you need to look for oils with high smoke points.
+When frying with very high heat, which you can with cast-iron pans, for example, you need to look for oils with high smoke points.